 Same goes if you work outside of the home or if you are dedicating your time to parenting – you need structure to your days in order to be more productive.

-Here are some systems that can help you create a routine:
+Here are some systems that can help you create a routine and increase productivity: